acidanthera/Lilu/README.md

 Add `-liluoff` to disable Lilu.
 Add `-liluslow` to enable legacy user patcher.
 Add `-lilulowmem` to disable kernel unpack (disables Lilu in recovery mode).
-Add `-lilubeta` to enable Lilu on unsupported os versions.
+Add `-lilubeta` to enable Lilu on unsupported os versions (10.13 and below are enabled by default).
 Add `-liluforce` to enable Lilu regardless of the os, installer, or recovery.

 #### Discussion